puppetsw/AroFloSharp/README.md

     parameters.AddPageNumber(1);
 });

-using serializer = new JsonNewtonsoftSerializer();
-var projects = serializer.Deserialize<Response<ProjectZoneResponse>>(response);
+var projects = JsonNetSerializer.Deserialize<Response<ProjectZoneResponse>>(response);
 ```

 The above example will generate the following AroFlo request string. `zone=projects&page=1` The API keys can be accessed after setting up and being approved for the AroFlo API access.
+By default the client returns data in Json format.
+But can be changed to XML with `config.DataForm`.

 ### Status & Status Message